crowdsecurity/php-capi-client/docs/DEVELOPER.md

 There are many ways to install this library on a local PHP environment.

-We are using [DDEV-Local](https://ddev.readthedocs.io/en/stable/) because it is quite simple to use and customize.
+We are using [DDEV](https://ddev.readthedocs.io/en/stable/) because it is quite simple to use and customize.

 Of course, you may use your own local stack, but we provide here some useful tools that depends on DDEV.

-### DDEV-Local setup
+### DDEV setup

 For a quick start, follow the below steps.